 Web Design and Communications Consultant

 Saskia Rowley joined WACC on a part-time basis as a web design and communications consultant.
-An accredited designer, she manages the graphics and print department for the Anglican Church of Canada and is art director of Anglican Journal, the Anglican Church’s national newspaper.
-She served as vice-president on the board of the Canadian Church Press and is a member of the Associated Church Press and the Society of News Designers.
+An accredited designer, she manages the graphics and print department for the Anglican Church of Canada and is the art director of Anglican Journal, the Anglican Church’s national newspaper.
+She served as vice president on the board of the Canadian Church Press and is a member of the Society of News Designers.

 Director of Communications (ACT Alliance)

 Simon Chambers has a Bachelor of Arts in Philosophy and Religious Studies from the University of Toronto and over 20 years of work experience in the Anglican Church in Canada.
 He moved to the position of Head of Communications for ACT Alliance from The Primate’s World Relief and Development Fund, Canada, where he served as a Communications Coordinator since 2010.
 From 2011 he served as the Chair of ACT Alliance’s Communications, Media and Brand Advisory Group and has considerable experience of print, web, photography, social and traditional media, fundraising and marketing.